magicbell/magicbell-ruby/README.md

 See https://developer.magicbell.io/docs/turn-on-hmac-authentication for more information on turning on HMAC Authentication for your MagicBell Project

-## Developer Hub
+## API docs

-Please visit our website https://magicbell.io and our Developer Hub https://developer.magicbell.io for more information MagicBell's embeddable notification inbox and MagicBell's REST API
+Please visit our website https://magicbell.io and our API docs https://developer.magicbell.io for more information MagicBell's embeddable notification inbox and MagicBell's REST API

 ## Contact Us